devs-group/flutter_insta_share/README.md

   // Successful sharing

 - InstashareStatus.WriteFileError (equals to 1)
-  // Writing the file did not work
+  // Writing the file did not work (iOS only)

 - InstashareStatus.WritePhotoAlbumError (equals to 2)
-  // Writing the file to Photo Album did not work
+  // Writing the file to Photo Album did not work (iOS only)

 - InstashareStatus.InstagramNotInstalledError (equals to 3)
   // Instagram is not installed (or at least is not recognized)

 - InstashareStatus.AccessingPhotosError (equals to 4)
-  // User did not allow to access photo library
+  // User did not allow to access photo library (iOS only)
 ```

 > Mind: Always use the `.index` function like `InstashareStatus.Done.index` to compare against the result.

 ## Todo
-- Return result integer for Android
 - If possible remember the generated photo (iOS only) in the gallery and delete it when the user comes back into the app.